Speak up for the outdoors

 Lead a Trip for Conservation!

-The Land and Water Conservation Fund (LWCF), a bipartisan federal funding program for protecting our nation’s parks, trails and open spaces, was allowed to expire on September 30, 2018.
+The Land and Water Conservation Fund (LWCF), a bipartisan federal funding program for protecting our nation’s parks, trails and open spaces, was reauthorized in March of 2019, but the program is only receiving about half of the funding that it was intended to receive.
 If you love places like, Sterling Forest in the New York Highlands, White Cap Mountain in Maine, or the Appalachian National Scenic Trail, this fund has helped you!
-AMC is calling on our elected officials to permanently reauthorize LWCF and provide full funding to unleash the true promise of this critically important conservation and recreation program.
-The greatest threat to this reauthorization is a lack of awareness!
+AMC is calling on our elected officials to provide full and dedicated funding to unleash the true promise of this critically important conservation and recreation program.

 Call to Action:

-- Schedule an activity to an LWCF protected.
+- Schedule an activity to an LWCF protected place.

-- Share announcements of your trip and photographs on social media using the hashtags: #OutdoorCitizen and #SaveLWCF.
+- Share announcements of your trip and photographs on social media using the hashtags #FundLWCF.

 - Encourage participants to send a customized letter to their Members of Congress about the LWCF funded place that they visited.